Virtual book signing

 Buy a signed copy!

-In-person book signings aren't really a thing right now, but I can ship you a signed copy.
-When you order, I'll contact you to ask if you want something particular when I sign it -- say, "Dear Christian, Here's some motivation for you, Beau Dure."
+When you order, I'll contact you to ask if you want something particular when I sign it -- say, "Dear Christian P, Here's some motivation for you, Beau Dure."
 Shipping within the U.S. is included.
 If you're overseas, we'll work something out.

 October 10, 2017.
 The U.S. men’s soccer team loses in Trinidad and Tobago, and fails to qualify for the 2018 World Cup.
 Winning soccer’s greatest prize never seemed more distant.